Capitals Ambience Starts Tainting Amid Steady Rise In Air Pollutants - UrduPoint

 Capital's Ambience Starts Tainting Amid Steady Rise In Air Pollutants

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Oct, 2022 ) :The Federal Capital's ambience started tainting on Tuesday as cold and dry weather started clouting the metropolis amid steady rise in air pollutant's ratio due to increased vehicular emissions and human activities.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Oct, 2022 ) :The Federal Capital's air quality on Monday was healthy air polluting particles and pollution was recorded low in the atmosphere amid cold and dry weather, and less anthropogenic activities.

 The Pakistan Environmental Protection Agency (Pak-EPA) daily air quality report noted that the air pollutants ratio recorded were below permissible limits and the air quality was healthy.